 Snap shot of early icons for the flash application –

-What was the point in this website and application?
+What was the point of this website and application?

-A product was designed so you could decorate your own smartphone and headphones with an all encompassing DIY kit.
+The real-world product was designed so you could decorate your own smartphone and headphones with an all-encompassing DIY kit.
+We branded this the “i Design kits” or kits.
 It was for the gifting and tech market.
-And for this, the website look and feel needed meet the criteria:
+And for this, the website’s look and feel needed to meet the following criteria:

-The product was geared toward slighty ‘edgy’ young female teens – students
+The product was geared toward slightly ‘edgy’ young female teens – students

-The app needed to show the product in action from the ‘buyers’ browser.
-It was also used for the B2C market so ‘end-users’ could see what the product was about.
+The app needed to show the product in action from the ‘Buyers’ browser.

 Creating An E-shop

-It was discussed that it would be a good idea to create an online shop so business to business retailers could buy the products in wholesale.
-So a 1000 units, 50 units, etc and the platform would maintain the stock.
-After research and looking into core requirements, maintenance, ease of use and cost and stability OpenCart was the go ahead.
+It was discussed that it would be a good idea to create an online shop so business to business retailers could buy the products in bulk.
+1000 units, 50 units, etc, and the platform would maintain the stock.
+After research and looking into core requirements, maintenance, ease of use and cost, and stability, OpenCart was given the go-ahead.

-This is an example of the of the OpenCart theme with the core Satzuma branding applied to it.
+This is an example of the OpenCart theme with the core Satzuma branding applied to it.

-This is the UI design based around the Nexus Theme.
+This is the UI design based on the Nexus Theme.
 This is the design stage before the artwork was broken down and applied to the online store.

 A Piece UI Design